apmckinlay/natureapp/plants/norbvio.md

 location: [bc,ab,sk,mb]
 habitat: [wetland]
 ---
-Northern Bog Violet can be found across Canada and the United States at the edge of ponds or bogs, in wet ditches, or along streams.
+Northern Bog Violets can be found across Canada and the United States at the edge of ponds or bogs, in wet ditches, or along streams.
 The large, deep violet **flowers** (.75 in across) are on long stems well above the leaves.
-The plant flowers from **May** to **July** and is 5-10 in tall.
-There is a cluster of heart-shaped **leaves** (up to 4 in wide) at the base of the plant.
+The plants flower from **May** to **July** and are 5-10 in tall.
+There are clusters of heart-shaped **leaves** (up to 4 in wide) at the base of the plants.

-The three-part seed capsule splits open when ripe, spilling out masses of small **seeds**.
+The three-part seed capsules split open when ripe, spilling out masses of small **seeds**.

-**Could it be?** [Early Blue Violet](/plants/earlyvio/) looks very similar but is shorter, has smaller leaves, and grows in drier areas.
+**Could it be?** [Early Blue Violets](/plants/earlyvio/) look very similar but are shorter, have smaller leaves, and grow in drier areas.

-**Did you know?** The flowers of Northern Bog Violet are sometimes white.
+**Did you know?** The flowers of Northern Bog Violets are sometimes white.

 <!-- generated, do not edit -->
 **See Also:**